simatic-ax/ae-opcuaconnection/README.md

 1. Run _apax install_ to install all the project dependencies.

+2. Run the script _create_certificate_ that will generate the certificate in .crt format and the public and private key in PKCS#12 format.

-2. Run the script _setup-hw-certificates_  that will setup the secure communication and then will import the certificate to the hardware.
+3. Run the script _setup-hw-certificates_  that will setup the secure communication and then will import the certificate to the hardware.

-3. Run the script _set-password_ to enable the password for the user configurated "MyUser".
+4. Run the script _set-password_ to enable the password for the user configurated "MyUser".

-4. Run the script _hcl_.
+5. Run the script _hcl_.
 Here the hardware configuration is compiled and downloaded to the plc instance.

-5. Run the script _scl_.
+6. Run the script _scl_.
 The application is built and transferred to the instance.

 In addition, there are commands to control the tank from AX side: